cam-leo/index.html/README.md

 ## Overview

-The `powerlifting_data.csv` file includes detailed information about powerlifting competition results, including lift types, weights lifted, and competition details.
-The `powerlifting_analysis.sql` file provides SQL queries to analyze this dataset, such as aggregating results, calculating averages, and filtering data based on various criteria.
+The `openpowerlifting-2024-01-06-4c732975.csv` file includes detailed information about powerlifting competition results, including lift types, weights lifted, and competition details.
+The `openpl.sql` file provides SQL queries to analyze this dataset, such as aggregating results, calculating averages, and filtering data based on various criteria.

 ## How to Use